jeff-phillips-re/REsynqueHelpCenter/HelpCenter/About Us.md

 **Color**

 The branding team creates the platform's visual identity.
-We work closely with the rest of the REsynque team to develop a brand that aligns with the platform's mission, values, and target audience.
-We also understand that consistency is key to building a strong presence, so work to produce a cohesive, consistent, and enjoyable user experience with every visit.
+We help develop a brand that aligns with the platform's mission, values, and target audience.
+We also understand that consistency is key to building a strong presence, so try to produce a cohesive, consistent, and enjoyable user experience with every visit.